pimsmath/vxml_site/content/home/announcement.md

 active: true
 weight: 1
 title: >-
-   The 2023-2024 edition of PIMS VXML is now open for procect applications.
-The deadline for new projects is *October 15th*.
-New projects will be added to the [projects section](#projects) as they are accepted.
-Student and graduate student applications will open soon and will be open until *October 22nd*.
+   The 2023-2024 edition of PIMS VXML is now open for student-member and graduate-mentor applications.
+The deadline for applications is **October 29th**.
+All of the selected projects are available on the application forms and extended project details for each project will be available on this site shortly.
 ---